Review and sign transactions from a single secure screen with Ledger Flex™

 Fault Attacks

 Fault attacks consist of perturbing a circuit during its execution of functionalities.
-Such perturbations can be performed through different means including over-heating, voltage glitching, overclocking, creating strong electric or magnetic fields, or more efficiently by using lasers.
-The hardware device may begin to show faulty behavior, such as bypassing security tests or outputting incorrect results which allows an attacker to perform a Differential Fault Analysis.
-For instance, it allows an attacker to bypass a PIN check, or get faulty signatures leading to secret key retrieval.
+These are often performed through overheating, voltage glitching, overclocking, creating strong electric or magnetic fields, or more efficiently by using lasers.
+The device may begin to show faulty behavior, such as bypassing security tests or outputting incorrect results.
+This may allow an attacker to perform a Differential Fault Analysis to bypass a PIN check or create faulty signatures.

 Stay in touch